praveen-1101/E-commerce_product_page/README.md

 This is a <strong>responsive and interactive e-commerce product page
 </strong> built using modern web development technologies.
 The page is designed to showcase a product, allow users to view details.<br><br>
 ## Features
-<b>The product page is optimized for an exceptional user experience across various devices and screen sizes:<b><br>
+The product page is optimized for an exceptional user experience across various devices and screen sizes:<br>
 - **Mobile-Friendly Layout:** Compact navigation, touch-friendly buttons, and vertically stacked components for easy scrolling.<br>
 - **Tablet Optimization:** Balanced grid layout with larger tap targets and collapsible menus for better space utilization.<br>
 - **Desktop View:** Grid-based design with intuitive navigation, hover effects, and detailed product displays for immersive browsing.<br>